 Empower, as the Plan's trustee and recordkeeper, has established a separate stable value fund (Fund), for the Plan.
 The Fund is an interest-earning contract that provides a stable rate of return by investing in a pool of government securities backed by the U.S. government and/or its agencies.
 In advance of each calendar quarter, Empower establishes a rate of return for that quarter for the Fund.
-The rate in effect for the quarter ended June 30, 2021 and 2020 was 1.40% and 1.85%, respectively.
+The rate in effect for the quarter ended June 30, 2022 and 2021 was 1.10% and 1.40%, respectively.

 Stable Value fund investment income included in the accompanying financial statements is net of annual fees which are deducted from earnings prior to posting to the participant accounts.
-The Stable Value Fund is carried at book value.